tomBrossart/koalaHolla/readme.md

 Hard Mode
 ---
 1. Ability for mark Koala ready for transfer.
 Add a button to each row that reads 'Ready for Transfer'.
 When the user clicks on the button, it should update the database for the specific Koala.
 The 'Ready for Transfer' button should only appear for Koalas that haven't yet been marked ready for transfer.
+[X] create new row Mark Ready in both HTML and Postico [X] append data-transfer with koala.readyForTransfer during appendToDom() [X] if statement to determine readyForTransfer Y or N [X] if N append button
+[ ] button should have click listener to delete button and change koala.readyForTransfer from Y to N, which updates db

 2. Ability to delete Koalas from the database.